loser2023sgyt/TGCtoGCM-GUI-Ver./README.md

 Nerdy info:
 TGC is basically the same as GCM, except shrunken in size from 1.4 Gigabytes to merely a hundred/three-hundred or so Megabytes.
 It also parses metadata differently.
-Unlike the original program created by Plootid 2004, this is written in C#, not C++.